 These questions help buyers decide before money is committed, not after problems show up in the field.
 They keep the organization focused on the full project, not just the structure.

 How to Ensure a Safe Playground Installation for a Community Center?
-It starts with resolving the layout, documentation, surfacing, and installation responsibilities before the project moves forward.
+It starts with resolving the layout, public-use documentation, safety surfacing, and installation responsibilities before the project moves forward.
 Request a free custom layout design from AAA State of Play before you commit to the installation.